Acid washing a swimming pool – without draining

 Remember, acid washing is not ‘stain removal’, it works by using strong acids that etch and dissolve the smooth outer layer of your pool surface!
 The stains are removed because the cement surface of the pool is dissolved during the acid wash.
 After an acid wash, many pool owners say that this process has left their pool surface feeling rough, blotchy and streaky.

 Most regular pool store staff lack the experience and chemical knowledge to remove serious staining.
-Because of this, many pool shops will suggest to acid wash a swimming pool when it is not required.
-In some cases they even suggest that clients install a new interior to remove the staining!
+Because of this, many pool stores will suggest to acid wash a swimming pool when it is not required.
+In some cases, they even suggest that clients install a new interior to remove the staining!
 This is often because they simply don’t know what else to suggest.
-In most cases, we can chemically remove the stains without draining the pool because we are the experts in pool stain removal.
+In most cases, we can chemically remove the stains without draining the pool.
+We are the experts in pool stain removal.

 - They don’t know what the stain is

 - You’ll need of chemicals when the pool is refilled

 - Pool guys make about $500 profit on an acid wash